 Top Tip: Make sure to get a birds eye view of the Christmas Market form the top of the 38m high Ferris Wheel!

-The Dortmund Christmas Market is open from November 19th to December 30th 2015.
-Set around the world’s tallest christmas tree soaring 45 metres above the market, there are up to 300 stalls selling Christmas delights for all ages.
+The Dortmund Christmas Market is open from November 23rd to December 30th 2023.
+Set around the world’s tallest Christmas tree soaring 45 metres above the market, there are up to 300 stalls selling Christmas delights for all ages.

 Top Tip: For adults make sure to try the Dortmund Christmas Liquer, only made at this time of year.